yukikitayama/docker/image.md

 `docker save` saves the image as a TAR file and copy it over to the target host.
 Then use `docker load` to un-TAR the image back as a docker image.
 So the archive can be distributed by file server, version control system, email or flash drive.

+## Search image

+`docker search --filter is-official=true --filter stars=30 ubuntu` means to search for a Ubuntu official Docker image with a minimum rating of 30 stars.